The Ultimate Guide to Yarn Weights: How to Choose the Right Yarn for Your Project

 Yarn Weight 3 — Light (DK / Light Worsted)

-DK is the “do-everything” weight: versatile, wearable, and fantastic for stitch definition.
-It’s a favorite for garments, accessories, and crisp colorwork.
+DK is versatile and crisp—amazing stitch definition for garments, accessories, and colorwork.

 Needle size